miguelvc6/ray-tracing/readme.md

 ## Comparison with the Book

-The book implements the raytracer in C++.
-For every pixel in the view plane, the book computes `samples_per_pixel` rays through the pixel and then traces the ray through the scene to compute the color of the pixel.
-This is done sequentially for each pixel and sample.
+The **book** implements the raytracer in C++.
+For every pixel in the view plane, the book computes `samples_per_pixel` rays through the pixel and then traces the ray through the scene to compute the color of the pixel, for at most `max_depth` bounces.
+This is done sequentially for each pixel, sample and bounce.

-The Torch Tracer implements the same algorithm, but uses parallelization with PyTorch to compute the rays in parallel for every pixel and sample in the view plane.
+The **Torch Tracer** uses parallelization with PyTorch to compute the rays in parallel for every pixel and sample in the view plane.
 This allows for a significant speedup in rendering time.

 This means that for an image with 1920x1080 pixels and 120 samples per pixel, the book computes 1920x1080x120=248,832,000 rays to render the image.
 Every ray may bounce multiple times, for a maximum of `max_depth` bounces.
-This means that the book computes 248,832,000 x 50 = 12,441,600,000 rays to render the image.
+This means that the book computes at most 248,832,000 x 50 = **12,441,600,000 rays** to render the image.

-The Torch Tracer computes the same number of rays, but does it in parallel for every pixel and sample.
-This means that, if enough GPU memory is available, the Torch Tracer can render the image in just `max_depth` (50 in this case) passes in parallel.
+The **Torch Tracer** computes the same number of rays, but does it in parallel for every pixel and sample.
+This means that, if enough GPU memory is available, the Torch Tracer can render the image in just `max_depth`, so **50 passes in this case**, in parallel.

 In practice, I have evaluated by generating the same scene as in the book's repository, and the Torch Tracer takes ~170 seconds on my GPU (a laptop NVIDIA GeForce RTX 4050 with 8GB of memory), compared to ~645 seconds for the book's C++ implementation.
 That's a speedup of ~3.79x.
 The main limiting factor for the Torch Tracer is the GPU memory, for which I have implemented a sequential batching system, but potentially every ray tracing bounce could be done in parallel.